 - Module Code:

 [formerly known as Foreign Relations of the People's Republic of China]

-This course seeks to examine the foreign policy and international relations of the Peoples’ Republic of China (PRC) addressing how and why China has reached its status within the international system today.
-Aside from providing students with a detailed analysis of key issues and events in China’s foreign relations, throughout the course we will pay attention to how China’s foreign policy relates to international relations theories.
+This module seeks to examine the foreign policy and international relations of the Peoples’ Republic of China (PRC) addressing how and why China has reached its status within the international system today.
+Aside from providing students with a detailed analysis of key issues and events in China’s foreign relations, throughout the module we will pay attention to how China’s foreign policy relates to international relations theories.